Privacy Policy

 • Our websites and software may contain links to third-party websites.
 Please be aware that Multi Me is not responsible for the privacy practices of these external sites.
 We encourage you to review the privacy policies of these websites, as they may differ from ours.
 The inclusion of third-party links does not imply endorsement or responsibility for the content or practices of these external sites.
 Your interactions with these linked websites are subject to their own terms and policies.

-1. Multi Me values user privacy and provides controlled sharing options within specific environments, such as School Communities or Circles.
-The following practices guide our approach to sharing information:
+Multi-Me Ltd. values user privacy and provides controlled sharing options within specific environments, such as School Communities, Organisations and Circles of Support.
+The following principles guide our approach to sharing information:

-• Users, such as Supported Users or Group Admins, have the authority to veto information sharing.
+• Users, such as Supported Users or Group Admins, may control access to information they create or manage.

-• Buddies can enable/disable sharing for a Supported User through the 'Manage this User' screen.
+• Buddies can disable sharing for a Supported User through the "Manage this User" screen.

-• Multi Me discourages and restricts the 'sharing on' of information, placing control in the hands of the information Owner or their Buddy.
+• Multi-Me discourages and restricts the onward sharing of information, placing control in the hands of the information owner or their Buddy where appropriate.

-• Buddies can invite key individuals to join a Supported User's Circle and Groups, including health professionals, teachers, family, and friends.
+• Buddies or Wiki Keepers can invite key individuals to join a Supported User's Circle, Groups or shared Wiki network, including health professionals, teachers, family members and friends.

-• Invitations can be sent to registered users or via email addresses for new sign-ups.
+• Invitations may be sent to existing registered users or via email addresses for new users joining the platform.

-• Buddies can also invite individuals to view specific sections of a user's Multi Me account using email access links.
+• Buddies or Wiki Keepers may also invite individuals to view specific sections of a user's Multi Me account or Wiki using secure email access links.

-• Email addresses collected during these processes are stored in accordance with this Privacy Policy.
+• Email addresses collected during these processes are stored and processed in accordance with this Privacy Policy.

-5.1 Account Managed by an Organisation (e.g. care home):
+5.1.
+Account Managed by an Organisation (e.g. care provider or school):

 • Simply contact the organisation's Data Protection Officer (DPO).